-- 5.11 The site consists of 10.1 hectares of agricultural land which currently comprises 1 field. approximately 500 metres west of Newton Bewley.
-It is adjacent to the A19 dual carriageway southbound slipway. - 5.12 To the north, south and east of the site is agricultural land, beyond to the east is Newton Bewley Village, beyond to the south is the A689.
-Directly to the west of the site is the A19 southbound slip road. - 5.13 There is a public right of way within the red line boundary which runs alongside the southern boundary of the site before entering the site and utilising the existing track however this will not be directly affected by the development and as such will be retained.
-North Burn stream runs adjacent to the site running east to west. - 5.14 There is a subterranean gas pipleline which runs through the north west corner of the site.
+- 2.14 The site consists of 10.1 hectares of agricultural land which currently comprises 1 field approximately 500 metres west of Newton Bewley.
+It is adjacent to the A19 dual carriageway southbound slipway. - 2.15 To the north, south and east of the site is agricultural land, beyond to the east is Newton Bewley Village, beyond to the south is the A689.
+Directly to the west of the site is the A19 southbound slip road. - 2.16 There is a public right of way within the red line boundary which runs alongside the southern boundary of the site before entering the site and utilising the existing track however this will not be directly affected by the development and as such will be retained.
+North Burn stream runs adjacent to the site running east to west.

+2.17 There is a subterranean gas pipleline which runs through the north west corner of the site.
 The HSE and pipeline operators were consulted on the application and have raised no objections.

-5.15 The application has been advertised by way of neighbour letters, site notice and a press notice.
-To date, there have been six objections received.

-The concerns raised are:

-- Character of the area - Adverse visual impact within the greenbelt area - Loss of high yielding farmland resulting in a detrimental impact upon the profitability of West Farm

-- High quality land would be lost when a lesser quality of land could be used without affecting the productivity of this land - · Access from the site would be detrimental to traffic flow - The existing gated access is locked (owned by the Highways Agency) concerns regarding the security of the locked gate as a result of construction traffic - Roman settlement is located below the field - Vandalism and theft at nearby farms and Newton Bewley Village
+- 2.18 The application has been advertised by way of neighbour letters, site notice and a press notice.
+To date, there have been nine objections received. - 2.19 The concerns raised are: - Character of the area, industrialisation of rural area - · Adverse visual impact within the greenbelt area - Loss of high yielding farmland resulting in a detrimental impact upon the profitability of West Farm - High quality land would be lost when a lesser quality of land could be used without affecting the productivity of this land - Access from the site would be detrimental to traffic flow - The existing gated access is locked (owned by the Highways Agency) concerns regarding the security of the locked gate as a result of construction traffic - Roman settlement is located below the field - Vandalism and theft at nearby farms and Newton Bewley Village